milad-ai/dbcs4041/Syllabus.md

 - Introduce fundamental concepts, terminology, and applications of databases.
 - Design ER models for simple applications and convert them into relational tables.
 - Differentiate between **OLAP and OLTP systems** and understand their real-world use cases.
+- Compare Data Warehouse, Data Lake, and Lakehouse approaches and determine when each is most effective.
 - Formulate SQL queries effectively for data retrieval and manipulation.
 - Compare relational approaches with **NoSQL** paradigms and understand their trade-offs.
 - Learn to connect databases with **Python** and perform **data analysis with Pandas and PySpark**.